QuangHuy54/IntelligentChatbot/README.md

 uv run server.py
 ```

-*Your MCP data server is now running and ready to handle requests from the backend.*
+*Your MCP server is now running and ready to handle requests from the backend.*

 -----